vincenthphung/direct-rep/journals/aaryan_mittal.md

 1. I worked upon showing the loading sign when there is a buffer while generating a letter.
 I used a built in react library named PromiseTracker and added it to the index.js page to make it work.

-2. Kim worked upon cleaning the console errors and messages.
+2. We worked upon cleaning the console errors and messages.

 3. John worked upon deployment and succeeded with deploying one letters microservice.

+4. Kim added the created by field to the letters table and then filtered the letters in dashboard according to the user.

 ### Work achieved during the day